-The Art of Being Paid kit offers advice on:
+The Art of Being Paid: Your free kit

 - What you need to know about a potential customer before you accept a job.